Key Takeaways

 - Shortness of breath

-As always, if you show signs of a potential sinus pause over 3 seconds, contact your healthcare provider as soon as possible to rule out the presence of harmful underlying conditions.
+As always, if you show signs of a potential Sinus Pause over 3 seconds, contact your healthcare provider as soon as possible to rule out the presence of harmful underlying conditions.